Computers and technology

 All of our computer workstations come with Internet access and Microsoft Office software.
 Most have USB ports and CD-reader drives.
 The GSG Centre and the Media Centre computers have some special applications as well:

 Adaptive technology workstations and study rooms are available at the Morisset Library, Brian Dickson Law Library and Health Sciences Library.

 Visitors can use the computers through our guest account service.
-To be issued a guest account, bring identification with your name, address and signature to the circulation desk and complete the form.
+To be issued a guest account, bring identification with your name, address and signature to the service desk and complete the form.

 Printing, scanning and photocopying